 Babies at this age are just starting to learn to control various body parts, although being able to control a bowel motion is unusual this young.
 It sounds like you are doing all the things the doctor has recommended, so I think the next step is to back off with it all!

-It is quite common for breastfed babies to run in to troubles when starting with solid foods.
-My youngest was similar to your son; when starting with solids, he would find it extremely uncomfortable to poop, even though he wasn't exactly constipated.
+It is quite common for breastfed babies to run into trouble when starting with solid foods.
+My youngest was similar to your son; when starting with solids, he would find it extremely uncomfortable to poop, even though he wasn’t exactly constipated.
 (But of course, compared to liquid breast milk poop I can imagine that the feeling when pooping somewhat harder poop can be strange or even frightening for a baby.)

 In addition, what you are doing now, pausing with the solids for a while, is also a good thing, I think.
 Start slowly when you begin with solids again.